 There is no set formula for determining how much this type of claim is worth.
 It depends on the facts of each case.
 Factors include: (1) how long the couple had been married; and (2) how the loss has affected the couple and their relationship.
 There is no monetary cap on this type of claim.

 The Michigan Supreme Court has ruled that governmental immunity prohibits a government agency from being sued for this type of claim that was caused by an at-fault governmental employee’s negligent driving.
 However, the employee can be sued personally immune if he or she was grossly negligent.

 Can a spouse sue for loss of consortium?

 A spouse can sue for loss of consortium after a car accident when the loss was caused by injuries his or her spouse suffered in the accident.
 However, it must be shown that the spouse who was injured in the car accident suffered a “serious impairment of body function.”

 To calculate your damages for this claim after a car accident, please check out our “Car Accident Settlement Calculator.”

 Injured and need a lawyer?
 Call Michigan Auto Law

 If you have been injured in a car accident and you have questions about your legal rights to these types of claims, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced auto accident attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.